sebescudie/sebescudie.github.io/content/portfolio/EDF-interactive-wall.md

 alt = "wall"
 +++

-In 2016, [SUPERBIEN was asked to create a giant touch senstive wall](https://www.superbien.studio/work/edf-viva-technology) for EDF's (national electricity company) booth at Viva Tech faire.
+In 2016, SUPERBIEN was asked by [AUDITOIRE](http://www.auditoire.com/) to create [a giant touch senstive wall](https://www.superbien.studio/work/edf-viva-technology) for EDF's (national electricity company) booth at Viva Tech faire.
 The constrain for this project was to make the technology as invisible as possible.

 As a back-end developer, I was in charge of sourcing the appropriate electronics and laying out the architecture of the application.
 I also developed some of the mini games that users would play on the wall.